What is Azure Data Box Gateway?

 Data Box Gateway physical device, Azure resource, and target storage account to which you transfer data do not all have to be in the same region.

-Resource availability - For a list of all the regions where the Data Box Edge resource is available, go to Azure products available by region.
+Resource availability - For a list of all the regions where the Azure Data Box Gateway resource is available, go to Azure products available by region.
 Data Box Gateway can also be deployed in the Azure Government Cloud.
 For more information, see What is Azure Government?.

 Destination Storage accounts - The storage accounts that store the data are available in all Azure regions.